Therapy for Women Experiencing Burnout, Anxiety, & Relationship Issues in Fort Wayne, Indiana

 Difficulties falling or staying asleep

-Feeling short-tempered or on edge due to stress
+Short-tempered or on edge

 Lack of presence – life feels like you’re just “going through the motions”